Muriel Starr

 Muriel Starr (20 February 1888 – 19 April 1950) was a Canadian stage actress.
 She was particularly popular in Australia in the 1910s and 1920s.
 She appeared in one film, Within the Law (1916), an adaptation of her stage success.
 She was also known for the plays East of Suez, Birds of Paradise and Madame X.

+Early years

+Starr was born near Montreal in a lumber camp.
+Her work in an 1894 production of Shore Acres led The Washington Post to say, "Little Muriel Starr ... is one of the sweetest stage children ever seen in Washington."
+By 1902 she had a "singing and dancing specialty" in addition to her acting.

 Australia

 Starr was a favorite of Australian audiences, and at one time considered settling there.